Search Our Website

 Licensing of Risk Management Consultants

-Risk management consultants are professionals who are licensed by a regulatory body to provide advice on various risk management and insurance specialties and they are independent of insurance brokers or insurance companies (ie. they should not be owned or compensated by brokers or insurers so that there is no conflict of interest).
+• They are independent of insurance brokers or companies (they should not be owned or compensated by brokers or insurers so that there is no conflict of interest).

-Beware of insurance brokers or unlicensed consultants who call themselves risk consultants or risk management consultants, they may do so for marketing purposes even though they are licensed as an insurance broker, so it is best to always ask for a copy of a professional’s active license to make sure that it is distinct from an insurance broker license.
 Some global firms do have separate departments for insurance broking and risk consulting, yet most do not adopt chinese walls between such departments hence creating a conflict of interest to the detriment of their clients.

-Risk Management Consultants of Ontario
+Risk Management Consultants of Ontario (RMCO)

 Abbreviated RMCO, it is a regulatory body that provides licensing to risk management consultants operating in Ontario, and which operates under the purview of The Office of the Superintendent of Financial Institutions (OSFI).
 This is due to the fact that risk management consultants or insurance consultants must be licensed within the province of Ontario.
 RMCO is a different entity from the Registered Insurance Brokers of Ontario (RIBO), the latter primarily licensing insurance brokers.
 Our team at DeshCap holds an active license from the Risk Management Consultants of Ontario (RMCO).

 Truly independent insurance consultants must NOT be owned nor compensated by any insurance broker or insurance company, AND must be licensed by a regulatory body that governs risk management consultants or insurance risk consultants providing a unique license that is different from that provided to brokers or insurers.
-BEWARE of insurance brokers posing as independent insurance consultants.
-There is a substantial conflict of interest if a consultant is both a broker and a risk management consultant.

-Risk Manager: Key Roles, Specialties, and Reporting Structure for Business Protection
+Outsourced Risk Manager: Roles, Specialties, Reporting

 A Risk Manager is a crucial professional responsible for identifying, assessing, and mitigating risks that could impact a company’s financial health, operations, compliance, and reputation.
 Businesses across industries—financial services, healthcare, manufacturing, technology, and insurance—rely on Risk Managers to develop risk mitigation strategies, ensure regulatory compliance, and safeguard assets against cyber threats, financial losses, and operational failures.